 - Laser cellulite smoothing.

 If you simply don’t like the way a particular pocket of fat looks on your body, you may search out ways to reduce the look of cellulite and make your body appear thinner.
 Lipo Laser, and similar procedures, have been around for decades.
+For instance, one called Freeze Fat is a non-invasive procedure that uses cold temperatures to freeze fat cells, hence the name.
+Results are similar to liposuction, but have no linkage to long-term weight loss.
+Following with an alternate body contouring procedure, Zerona marks as another cold laser treatment that uses cryolypolisis to remove excess body fat.
 All procedures are painless and there is no recovery time between sessions, but the results are temporary and treatment is expensive.

 Lipo Laser works by forcing dimples in the outer layers of fat cells.
 The water and fatty acids inside the cells leak out into the space between the cells giving skin a smoother look.
 This smoother look can be maintained with weight maintenance and regular treatments.
 To achieve optimal results, up to three treatments per week are suggested.
 What you won’t find at the Lipo Laser clinics are before and after weight measurements – though before and after pictures abound.

 Advantages of Lipo Laser

 - May leave skin and body appearing thinner/smoother.

 - May reduce recovery time from traditional liposuction.

 - Multiple treatments needed to achieve optimal results.

 Lipo Laser may be the ideal choice for men and women who diet and workout regularly and still have stubborn areas of fat they want to smooth out.
 This procedure is not for overweight or obese individuals who want to lose weight or look thinner.